oaf-project/oaf-react-router/README.md

 ### Set the page title after navigation

 [Every page in your React app must have a unique and descriptive title](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-title.html).
 Oaf React Router will set the page title for you using a function that maps from `location`s to page titles.
 You must supply this function.
+For how to provide this function, see the usage section below.

 See:
 * https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-title.html